loltony79/Book-Search-Engine/README.md

 # Project Name: Book Search Engine

 ## Description
-This app is a conversion from express to graphql, I would like you to know in advance that this assignment might not function fully, as there is some errors in the client pages that I can't resolve.
+This app is a conversion from express to graphql, I would like yo uto know that this assignment isn't deployed

 ## Installation
 npm run install